 |Uttar Pradesh NTSE||Click Here to visit the official website|

 |Delhi NTSE||Click Here to visit the official website|

 |NTSE Goa||Click Here to visit the official website|

 |NTSE Sikkim||Click Here to visit the official website|

 NTSE Stage 2 Result 2020

-Candidates will be able to check their NTSE result using their roll number and date-of-birth.
-NTSE stage 2 result 2020 will be provided in the form of provisional result and will comprise student’s score details along with their OMR response sheet of NTSE exam.
-Students need to verify their NTSE stage 2 result 2020 using their response sheet and answer key and report for any kind of discrepancy before the last date.
-NCERT declares the final result of the National Talent Search Examination in the form of category-wise merit lists.
-Stage 2 cutoff marks will also be released along with NTSE result 2020 for Stage 2.
-The link to check the NTSE Stage 2 result 2020 will be provided below.
+Students can check their NTSE result using their roll number and date-of-birth.
+NTSE stage 2 result is provided in the form of provisional result and will include student’s score details along with their OMR response sheet of NTSE exam.
+Students need to verify their NTSE stage 2 result using their response sheet and answer key and report for any kind of discrepancy before the last date as mentioned on the official website.
+The final result of NTSE is declared by NCERT in the form of category-wise merit lists.
+Stage 2 cutoff marks are also released along with NTSE Stage 2 result.

 The merit list of NTSE stage II will mention candidates' names, their father's name, and roll numbers.
 It will not mention scores or ranks for the stage II exam of NTSE.
 These candidates will be awarded the NTSE scholarship.